OlympusDAO-Education/Documentation/basics/migration.md

 - 20 wsOHM = 20 gOHM.
 1 wsOHM is equivalent to 1 gOHM.

+## Will my gOHM still earn rebase rewards?

+Yes.
+Although gOHM does not rebase like sOHM does, it still earns you rebase rewards.
+This is because the price of gOHM is tied to the Current Index:

+$$
+gOHM_{price} = OHM_{price} * CurrentIndex
+$$

+Every rebase event will cause the Current Index to go up, and your gOHM is worth more as a result (provided that OHM's price stays constant).

 ## How are bonds affected after the migration?

 In V2, you can purchase multiple bonds of the same type without resetting the